Eczbek/xieite/docs/geometry/Line.md

 &nbsp;

 ## Description
-An class representing an infinite line.
+An structure for representing an infinite line.

 &nbsp;